justinknguyen/Pi-Guide/Pi-Guide/Essential Packages/06 - Pi-Hole.md

 Network-wide ad-blocking with recursive DNS (Unbound) and full IPv4/IPv6 support.
 The Pi 4 acts as the master server, while the Pi Zero 2 W acts as the slave server (i.e., when the master is down, internet traffic will be redirected to the slave).

-**Disclaimer**<br>
-This Pi-Hole guide will not show how to configure with a second Pi.
-Detailed instructions on how to do that will be here, [Pi Zero 2 W: Pi-Hole, Gravity Sync, and keepalived](https://github.com/justinknguyen/Pi-Guide/blob/main/Raspberry%20Pi%20Zero%202%20W/Installed%20Programs/06%20-%20Pi-Hole%2C%20Gravity%20Sync%2C%20and%20keepalived.md).

 ## Table of Contents

 - [Installation](#installation)